DoaaElbanna/Data-Science-Projects/03_ElectricPowerConsumptionProject/ElectricPowerConsumptionProject.md

 ------------

-Making exploratory graphs to understanding the data and its properities and explore if there any patterns in data which is from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
+Making exploratory graphs to understanding the data and its properties and explore if there any patterns in data which is from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.